xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Tail Recursion and Processing Unbalanced Trees

-This section will consider tail-recursion problems that are much less common in practice but for which it’s important to know the techniques to apply if required.
+This section will consider tail-recursion problems that are much less common in practice but for which it's important to know the techniques to apply if required.
 The techniques also illustrate some important aspects of functional programming—in particular, an advanced technique called *continuation passing*.

 Tree-structured data are generally more difficult to process in a tail-recursive way than list-structured data are.
 For example, consider this tree structure: